-Every car insurance company has their own process for calculating car insurance prices.
+Every car insurance company has its own process for calculating car insurance prices.
 This means that your premiums could vary widely between companies for the same type of coverage.
 Once you’ve determined what type of coverage you need, get quotes from several different car insurance companies, and compare your options.
 Ask insurance agents about potential discounts, as these can help you save a significant amount of money.
 Shopping around is key to finding the best policy for your needs.

 There are advantages and disadvantages to working with a captive agent to purchase your car insurance.
 Ultimately, the best decision for you comes down to the type of car insurance you need and the companies you are interested in, as well as the level of customer service that you prefer.